ACADEMIC RULES AND REGULATIONS

 VI.
 ACADEMIC INTEGRITY: POLICIES & PROCEDURES A. Definition of Academic Integrity B. Responsibility for Academic Integrity C. Violations of Academic Integrity: Academic Misconduct D. Jurisdiction 1.
 Students in Doctoral Programs 2.
 Students in Master’s-only, Certificate, and Non-degree Programs 3.
 Students in the McDonough School of Business 4.
 Students Enrolled in Dual-degree Programs 5.
 Students Enrolled in Consortium Courses or at Other Universities E. Reporting Allegations of Academic Misconduct F. Procedures for Students in Doctoral Programs 1.
 Adjudication of Allegations 2.
 Sanctions 3.
 Transcript Notations 4.
 Appeals

 VII.
 GRADUATE STUDENT LEAVE POLICIES A. Personal Leave of Absence B. Medical Leave of Absence C. U.S. Military Service Leave and Re-Enrollment Policy 1.
 Military Leave and refund Procedures 2.
-Military Re-Enrollment Procedures D. Parental Leave Policy for Graduate Students E. Leave Policies for Doctoral Graduate Assistants VIII.
+Military Re-Enrollment Procedures D. Parental Leave Policy for Graduate Students E. Leave Policies for Graduate Research Assistants, Teaching Assistants, and Teaching Associates VIII.
 INFRINGEMENT OF NON-ACADEMIC RULES IX.
-OTHER UNIVERSITY AND MAIN CAMPUS POLICIES A. Non-Discrimination Policy B. Policy Statement on Sexual Misconduct C. Faculty Responsibilities Code D. Student Right-to-Know and Campus Security Act E. Family Educational Rights and Privacy Act of 1974 (FERPA/Buckley Amendment) F. Computer Systems Acceptable Use Policy G. University Email Policy H. Contact Information & Change of Name or Address I. Instructional Continuity J. Student Billing and Payment Policies
+OTHER UNIVERSITY AND MAIN CAMPUS POLICIES A. Non-Discrimination Policy B. Policy Statement on Sexual Misconduct C. Faculty Responsibilities Code D. Student Right-to-Know and Campus Security Act E. Family Educational Rights and Privacy Act of 1974 (FERPA/Buckley Amendment) F. Computer Systems Acceptable Use Policy G. University Email Policy H. Student Location Policy, Contact Information, and Change of Name or Address I. Instructional Continuity J. Student Billing and Payment Policies K. Student Statuses and Privileges: Leaves of Absence, Suspension or Withdrawal, and Degree Completion

 The Graduate School of Arts and Sciences establishes minimum requirements for admission and the award of degrees; departments and programs are encouraged to set higher standards.
-Students should therefore familiarize themselves with all the rules, regulations, and procedures relevant to their pursuit of a Graduate School degree, including those published in the online Graduate School Catalog, this Graduate School Bulletin, and the graduate student handbook or other document published by their departments or programs.
+Students should therefore familiarize themselves with all the rules, regulations, and procedures relevant to their pursuit of a Graduate School degree, including those published in this Graduate School Bulletin, the online Graduate School Catalog, and the relevant graduate student handbook or other document published by their departments or programs.

 Other University regulations, such as the registration schedule and withdrawal deadlines published each semester by the University Registrar, must also be observed.
 In addition, recipients of Graduate School financial aid must abide by the terms of their obligation statement.